simonvincenthk/simonvincenthk.github.io/_posts/2021-12-29-Midterm Progress Report.md

 # Midterm Progress Report

-A report discussing the progress of the *Automation and Machine Learning for Grid-Power Use Minimization in Sustainable Residential Architecture* project, halfway through the work period allotted to completing it (4/8 months).
+A report discussing the progress of the [*Automation and Machine Learning for Grid-Power Use Minimization in Sustainable Residential Architecture*](https://simonvincenthk.github.io/2021/12/27/Automation-and-Machine-Learning-for-Grid-Power-Use-Minimization-in-Sustainable-Residential-Architecture.html) project, halfway through the work period allotted its completion (4/8 months).

 ## Table of Contents